LimHyungTae/paper_quality_plot.matlab/README.md

 This repositoy contains

-* color
+* how to use linespecer for beautiful matlab graph

 https://kr.mathworks.com/matlabcentral/fileexchange/42673-beautiful-and-distinguishable-line-colors-colormap

-* legend interpreter - latex
+* how to set legend interpreter as latex

-* tilelayout (Only applicable on latest Matlab)
+* tilelayout (Only applicable on latest version Matlab)

-All outputs are located in imgs
+All outputs are located in `imgs` folder.

 ---

 # Description

 ## Plot cdf

+Note that the effect of the linespecer which is illustrated as:

 ### Before linespecer